XBFL Rules

 2 missed games = termination of membership

 If you don't feel you can completely commit to playing 16 regular season games plus playoffs, then please do NOT register to be in this league.
 By you joining, it prevents someone else from being a part of the league who may have been able to fully participate.
 It wouldn't be fair to them, and it wouldn't be fair to the rest of those involved.
 Make sure you are willing to offer about 60 minutes per week for 16-20 weeks before you register!
-The Matchup Rules of this league certainly allows flexibility for two individuals to find a time to play over the course of 7 days and thus eliminating most any excuse for not being able to play a scheduled match.
+The Matchup Rules of this league certainly allows flexibility for two individuals to find a time to play over the course of 7 days, thus eliminating most any excuse for not being able to play a scheduled match.

 Please note that failure to compete in a week 1 matchup in any given division or season will result in immediate removal from the XBFL.